 Mac OS X, being mostly compatible with UNIX can, easily run Perl 5, as compiled and installed from the source.
 Mac OS Classic requires MacPerl, which I never worked with.
 Mac OS X is still much more preferable from the aspect of running Perl or otherwise.

-Perl for Windows 32, is mostly compatible with Perl for UNIX, so scripts and modules written on one platform will run on the other.
+perl for Windows, is mostly compatible with Perl for UNIX, so scripts and modules written on one platform will run on the other.

 Perl originated from UNIX, runs on most UNIX flavours and UNIX-clones (both open-source and non-open-source ones).
 A port or package of the Perl 5 implementation is normally available from the distributor of the operating system or the distribution.